 You might have similar concerns when volunteering locally, which you can also bring up with the volunteer supervisor at the local group you’re interested in.

 If you’re still worried, consider taking a shorter trip or a trial period before you commit to a longer stint.
 That way, if you really hate it you won’t have long until it’s over – and if you love it you’ll know exactly what you’re looking forward to next time!

-You may also like Louise Coppin’s Life Of Dog Rescue In Portugal, My Year As A Cherie Blair Mentor, and Why Timor-Leste Needs Us To Take Notice.
+You may also like: Louise Coppin’s Life Of Dog Rescue In Portugal and My Year As A Cherie Blair Mentor

 Caroline Revell enjoys off the beaten track travel and works at Original Volunteers, a volunteer-sending organization in the UK.
 Caroline is a passionate believer in the transferable skills and wisdom that older people can offer all working environments.